XingyuZhou989/MobiHoc-2019/camera-ready.md

 - Note that the document class “\\documentclass[sigconf]{acmart}” should be used
 - The rights and permissions information, conference information, and bibliographic strip (your paper’s DOI and ACM MobiHoc’s ISBN) must appear on the lower left-hand portion of the first page, following the instructions you have received from ACM after filling out the e-Rights form via the ACM rights-management tool on the HotCRP page of the paper.
 - Choose the appropriate ACM CCS concepts or categories from this website: [https://dl.acm.org/ccs/ccs.cfm](https://dl.acm.org/ccs/ccs.cfm).
 Specifically, you need to assign the CCS concepts, click “Generate CCS Codes” and copy the TeX code to your LaTeX for your camera-ready paper.
+- **CCS Concepts, user-defined keywords, and ACM Reference Format text are mandatory** for all papers and should be included in the camera-ready PDF as well as on HotCRP.
 - **Page numbers should not appear in the camera-ready PDF.**
 - The page limit for publications in the main conference is **10 pages**.
 Workshop papers are limited to **6 pages** (or **3** if extended abstracts/poster papers).
 Demo and poster papers in the main conference are limited to **2 pages**.
 - The demo title should begin with "Demo: ", and the poster title should begin with "Poster: ".
 - Your PDF submission should have all fonts embedded.
 If you are unsure about how to check for this, see: [http://www.acm.org/binaries/content/assets/publications/word-to-pdf-instructions-.txt](http://www.acm.org/binaries/content/assets/publications/word-to-pdf-instructions-.txt).
+- Your PDF should not include **Type 3 fonts**.
+Embedded *matplotlib* figures are a common source of Type3 fonts.
+If your submission uses *matplotlib*, try rebuilding your figures with these parameter settings:
+  - import matplotlib
+  - matplotlib.rcParams['pdf.fonttype'] = 42
+  - matplotlib.rcParams['ps.fonttype'] = 42
+  - Another common sources of Type3 fonts are LaTeX packages (e.g., bbm).
 - Submit through HotCRP all of the following:
   - source files
   - ACM keywords